CYBER-GIRLS/UniPay/replit.md

 **Responsive Collapsible Sidebar:** The left sidebar is always visible and works consistently across all devices with:
 - **Universal Availability:** Always positioned on the left side (no mobile bottom navigation)
+- **Edge-to-Edge Layout:** Sidebar is flush to the left screen edge with no margins; TopNav is flush to the top and right edges
 - **Responsive Widths:** Uses CSS clamp() for fluid sizing across devices:
   - Expanded: `clamp(12rem, 60vw, 16rem)` - adapts from 12rem (mobile) to 16rem (desktop)
   - Collapsed: `clamp(3.5rem, 15vw, 5rem)` - adapts from 3.5rem (mobile) to 5rem (desktop)